Table of Contents

 4. You get wiser and find maturity

-As we age, we get to have more experience in life, and with that comes wisdom and maturity.
-One of the most beneficial effects of late marriage is that when you do decide to tie the knot you become more capable of handling the marital duties since you have matured enough.
-One lady said because of the two boyfriends she had she knew what she did not want in a life partner and hence she was in a better position to recognize the right one when he came along.
+Kimberly (name changed) said because of the two boyfriends she had, she knew what she did not want in a life partner and hence she was in a better position to recognize the right one when he came along.
 You also learn from the marriage of your friends, see what they like or not.
-One girl wrote that she realised she wanted to marry within her city when she saw a friend having a hard time adjusting to a new city and felt hat her personality was closer to that friend.
+Sarah wrote in that she realized she wanted to marry within her city when she saw a friend having a hard time adjusting to a new city and felt hat her personality was closer to that friend.

 5. You become surer of what kind of a life partner is right for you

-With that wisdom and maturity, you build a clearer idea about what kind of life partner is most suitable for you now that you have been enough action in the dating zone.
+With that wisdom and maturity, you build a clearer idea about what kind of life partner is most suitable for you now that you have had enough action in the dating zone.
 Do both of you like adventure sports?
 Does the ambition level match?
 Are you both okay with working full time?
 Are you both outdoorsy or indoorsy people?
 It greatly reduces your chance of marrying the wrong person for the wrong reason.

 6. You find financial security

+If you’re contemplating the financial advantages and disadvantages of late marriage, consider this.
+For millennials especially, finances have been tough, making it harder to buy a home or make investments in a stable future.
 Now that you are financially independent and live life on your terms, you can pay off that educational loan, invest in a car or house, and make investments for your future without thinking of how your new family might look at it.
 By marrying late, you find enough financial security for your future.

 Related Reading: He Sends Money Back To His Parents.
 Why Can’t I?